nicbou/nicolasbouliane.com/content/projects/minor-report.md

 Complex projects require specialised labour.
 Specialised labour is more expensive and harder to find.

 You can easily find freelancers to work on a WordPress website.
-It might be harder to find maintainers for your fancy technology stack.
-It's even harder if you can't pay market rates, or if you only a developer for a few hours every now and then.
+It might be harder to find maintainers for a fancier technology stack.
+It's even harder if you can't pay market rates, or if you only need a developer for a few hours every now and then.
 Maintaining complex software can become a human resources problem.

 [Choose boring technology](https://mcfunley.com/choose-boring-technology), especially if you don't have an in-house development team to maintain it.